fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 ## Installing FusionMaps for your project

 FusionCharts Suite XT provides **1400+** data-driven maps under the product FusionMaps.
 To reduce the size of the download package, we have included the `fusioncharts.maps.js` file and only two map definition files - the **World Map**, and the **Map of USA**.
-However, you can [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the rest the of map definition files to plot maps of those countries/regions.
+However, you can [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the remaining map definition files to plot maps of those countries/regions.

 > If you are using version v3.12.2 or older, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the latest version and replace for upgrading to the latest map definition files.

-To render a map, you need to include FusionCharts library in your project.
+To render a map, you need to include the FusionCharts library in your project.
 Add the following code in the **app/assets/javascripts/application.js** file.

 ```Ruby
 //= require fusioncharts/fusioncharts